CycloneDX/sbom-utility/README.md

 The archive will contain the following files:

-- `sbom-utility` - binary executable
+- `sbom-utility` - binary executable.
+This is all most need for non-customized configurations.
-- `config.json` - required schema configuration file
+- `config.json` *(optional)* - copy of the default schema configuration file for optional customization (to be passed on the command line)
-- `license.json` - optional license policy configuration file
+- `license.json` *(optional)* - copy of the default license policy configuration file for optional customization (to be passed on the command line)
-- `custom.json` *(experimental)* - optional custom validation configuration file
+- `custom.json` *(experimental)* - custom validation configuration file
 - `LICENSE` - the software license for the utility (i.e. Apache 2)
 - `sbom-utility-<version>.sbom.json` - the Software Bill-of-Materials for the utility